Kilarin/compassgps/README.txt

 [b]Credits:[/b]
 Original mod is by Echo and TeTpaAka, and probably PilzAdam.
 Cactuz_pl clockmod showed me how to write the hud to the screen.
 My son offered a lot of advice and suggested several changes.
 I got an example of how to sort lists in lua from Michal Kottman on StackOverflow.
 Big thanks to Bas080 and spootonium for providing some very nice alternate images for the compass gps mod!
 Also thanks to Topywo for the shared bookmarks idea, and to my son for several ideas, corrections, and testing help.
-Map idea, image, and initial code by TeTpaAka
+Map idea, image, and initial code by TeTpaAka.
+Store current position in map code contributed by Miner95

 [b]License:[/b]
 Original code by Echo, PilzAdam, and TeTpaAka is WTFPL.
 My changes are CC0 (No rights reserved)